 Profile Name Enter or select a suitable name for this profile.
-Each profile must have a unique name.
+Each profile must have a unique name before user can actually save the profile.
 Network Name (SSID) If the desired wireless network is currently available, you can select its SSID.
-Otherwise, type in the SSID of the desired wire- less network.
+Otherwise, type in the SSID of the desired wireless network.
 Advanced Settings On the resulting sub-screen, enter the required data for the advanced settings.
-Network Type Select the desired option: Infrastructure - Select this to connect to an Access point. • Ad-Hoc - Select this if you are connecting directly to another computer.
+Advanced settings only available under 11b/g wireless environment.
+Network Type Select the desired option: Infrastructure - Select this to connect to an Access point.
+Ad-Hoc - Select this if you are connecting directly to another computer.
 Wireless Mode Select the desired wireless mode to which you want to connect.
-Prefer Channel Select the channel you would like to use.
+This option only available under Ad-Hoc mode, it allows user to select the prefer channel.